Honoré de Balzac

 Erected by Polski Towarzystwo Wspołpracy z Francja.

 Location.
 50° 3.775′ N, 19° 56.388′ E. Marker is in Kraków, Małopolska, in Kraków Powiat.
 Marker is at the intersection of Floriańska and Świętego Tomasza, on the left when traveling north on Floriańska.
 Touch for map.
 Marker is at or near this postal address: Floriańska 14, Kraków, Małopolska 31-021, Poland.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Rafał Józef Czerwiakowski (a few steps from this marker); Feliks Nowowiejski (within shouting distance of this marker); Church of Sts.
-John the Baptist and John the Evangelist (within shouting distance of this marker); First Evangelical Church
+John the Baptist and John the Evangelist (within shouting distance of this marker); First Evangelical Church (about 90 meters away, measured in a

 Regarding Honoré de Balzac.
 After a long relationship, Balzac married a Polish noblewoman, Ewelina Hańska, on March 14, 1850, in Berdychiv (Ukraine).
 They set off for Paris in late April, arriving on May 20.
 This stop in Kraków, then, was merely a stop in transit, rather than a stay of any particular significance.
 In a declining state of health even before his marriage, Balzac died August 18, 1850.